 \section{On the universality and robustness of spectral signatures in the MBL phase}

-Spectral signatures in the ergodic phase, for example the linear ramp in the SFF, are considered to be universal features arising from the underlying level correlations in the system.
-This means that the ramp survives global deformations of the spectrum such as unfolding.
-MBL on the other hand, is often characterized by the absence of RMT features and level repulsions~\cite{vsuntajs2020ergodicity}.
+Spectral signatures in the ergodic phase, for example, the linear ramp in the SFF, are considered to be universal features arising from the underlying level correlations in the system.
+This means that the ramp survives global deformations of the spectrum, such as unfolding.
+MBL, on the other hand, is often characterized by the absence of RMT features and level repulsions~\cite{vsuntajs2020ergodicity}.
 It is desirable to identify spectral signatures unique to the MBL phase beyond the absence of ergodic signatures.
 The results in the preceding sections are an attempt to isolate such signatures.
-The analytical expressions for the SFF and DOG, especially the power-law scaling form with a fixed exponent shown in \cref{eq:KPoisson_universal} was studied in Ref.~\onlinecite{PrakashPixleyKulkarni_MBL_SFF_2021_PhysRevResearch.3.L012019}.
-This was shown to be a robust feature of the MBL spectra and can be thought of as a universal signature which can both help identify the MBL phase as well as distinguish it from the ergodic phase.
-However, a natural question is what is the origin of these signatures in the MBL phase and how robust are they.
-Since it is known, from the very definition, that uncorrelated Poisson numbers cannot have intrinsic correlations, their spectral signatures must have their origin in global effects.
+The analytical expressions for the SFF and DOG, especially the power-law scaling form with a fixed exponent shown in \cref{eq:KPoisson_universal} was studied in Ref.~\cite{PrakashPixleyKulkarni_MBL_SFF_2021_PhysRevResearch.3.L012019}.
+This was shown to be a robust feature of the MBL spectra and can be thought of as a universal signature that can help to identify the MBL phase and distinguish it from the ergodic phase.
+However, a natural question is what the origin of these signatures in the MBL phase is and how robust they are.
+Since it is known, by the very definition, that uncorrelated Poisson numbers cannot have intrinsic correlations, their spectral signatures must have their origin in global effects.